StrangeButUntrue/micropython-ri5/docs/reference/asm_thumb2_index.rst

 Inline Assembler for Thumb2 architectures
 =========================================

+(The Technic Hub uses an ARM Cortex-M4 processor which uses Thumb2 instructions, so this section of the Micropython docs has been left in, but it's left as an exercise for the reader how to actually get started doing assembler programming on the Hub!)

-This document assumes some familiarity with assembly language programming and should be read after studying the :ref:`tutorial <pyboard_tutorial_assembler>`.
+This document assumes some familiarity with assembly language programming and should be read after studying a Thumb2 tutorial like the Pyboard Assembler Tutorial in the main Micropython docs.
 For a detailed description of the instruction set consult the Architecture Reference Manual detailed below.
 The inline assembler supports a subset of the ARM Thumb-2 instruction set described here.
 The syntax tries to be as close as possible to that defined in the above ARM manual, converted to Python function calls.